MinecraftForge/MinecraftForge/README.md

 [See the "Making Changes and Pull Requests" section in the Forge documentation](http://mcforge.readthedocs.io/en/latest/forgedev/#making-changes-and-pull-requests).

 ### Contributor License Agreement
-As stated in the [LICENSE-new](LICENSE-new.txt) file, we require all contributors to acknowledge the Forge Contributor License Agreement.
+We require all contributors to acknowledge the [Forge Contributor License Agreement](https://cla-assistant.io/MinecraftForge/MinecraftForge).
 Please ensure you have a valid email address associated with your github account to do this.
 If you have previously signed it, you should be OK.